All examples

 • Recruiting or training new staff

-Medical resume example
+Medical employment history example

 Physician assistant at national health Center.
 Denver, CO.
+2015 - Present

-Partner with medical team in providing quality outpatient care for a variety of sleep disorders, including obstructive sleep apnea, central sleep apnea, narcolepsy, parasomnias, restless leg syndrome, periodic limb movement disorder, insomnia, and obesity-related hypoventilation syndrome.
-Perform assessments, order therapies and labs, and develop treatment plans with physicians to meet unique needs.
-Document patient records, financials, and outcomes in EMR.
-Contributed key information for project to develop sleep apnea research protocols.
+• Partner with medical team in providing quality outpatient care for a variety of sleep disorders, including obstructive sleep apnea, central sleep apnea, narcolepsy, parasomnias, restless leg syndrome, periodic limb movement disorder, insomnia, and obesity-related hypoventilation syndrome.

 • Enabled practice to meet strict AASM accrediting requirements by creating informative patient education handouts highlighting sleep apnea treatments.